-Let’s make it real with an example: Imagine I have a Instagram-famous dog.
-Brands that make doggy apparel and other pet paraphernalia know I have way more followers than they do themselves.
-So if I join their affiliate program, I can promote products my dog already loves and make commission on each and every single sale I generate (whether it’s the product I recommended or not).
+Let’s make it real with an example: Imagine I have an Instagram-famous dog.
+Brands that make doggy apparel and other pet products know I have way more followers than they do themselves.
+So if I join their affiliate program, I can promote products my dog already loves and make commissions on each and every single sale I generate (whether it’s the product I recommended or not).

-In essence, then, there are four key roles in affiliate marketing:
+In essence, then, there are four key roles in an affiliate marketing system:

 1. The Seller/Merchant

-The seller is the person responsible for selling and distributing the product.
+The seller is the person responsible for selling and distributing products.
 They process all transactions and are responsible for order fulfillment.

 Oftentimes, to the person making a purchase, the seller is all they’re aware of.
 Even if they click a link from your site/blog/social media account, to them the full transaction happens just as if they had come directly to the seller’s online store.

-The seller is sometimes the manufacturer of the product.
+The seller is sometimes the product creator.
 But sometimes they’re just a retailer who stocks many different, competing brands and products (e.g., Amazon).

 2. The Affiliate Marketing Network

 The affiliate marketing network is the tool used by the seller to run their affiliate marketing program.
 This network handles: